openbmc/phosphor-pid-control/configure.md

 key names are not identical to JSON but similar enough to see the correspondence.

+## Compile Flag Configuration

+### --strict-failsafe-rpm

+This build flag is used to set the fans strictly at the failsafe percent when in failsafe mode, even when the calculated RPM is higher than failsafe RPM.
+Without this enabled, the RPM is calculated and set to the calculated RPM **or** the failsafe RPM, whichever is higher.

 ## JSON Configuration

 Default config file path `/usr/share/swampd/config.json` can be overridden by